Genuine Peugeot Brake Fluid

 Brake fluid is designed to have a high boiling point to withstand the high temperatures generated by the friction of braking.
 It’s also important that it doesn’t freeze in icy conditions.

-Brake fluid is hygroscopic, which means it absorbs water.
+However, brake fluid is hygroscopic, which means it absorbs water.
 As it absorbs moisture over time, the boiling point gradually lowers.
 If it reaches the point where the fluid boils during braking, compressible vapour forms in the braking system causing the pedal to feel “soft” or not work at all.

 Water in the brake fluid will cause premature wear of the wheel cylinders and brake callipers.
 Failure to change your brake fluid regularly can result in costly repairs.